 PNG is better for images like logos because you can have transparent areas on PNG images.
 They are also slightly better if you are going to compress an image for online use, as they hold their quality and sharpness better.
 JPGs are a better choice for photos and...

-Language, UK or US – How to set it permanently
+Language, UK or US – How can I set it permanently?

 The following information originated in a PEGforum thread called Driven mad by Word, which started on Thursday 30 May 2024 at 10:51:09, more or less like this: Q: Hello PEG Word Wizards, I’m editing a book that needs to be in UK English but it keeps reverting to US...